ThomasHezard/RealTimeAudioProcessing/S2-CPP_OfflineAudioProcessor/README.md

 ## ⚙️  How to compile and run

-### Compile and run on replit
+### Compile and run on Github Codespace

-This project can be compiled and run in a pre-configured environment on replit: [Run on replit](https://replit.com/@ThomasHezard/RealTimeAudioProcessing-Step2OfflineCPP).
+This project can be compiled and run in a pre-configured environment on Github Codespace:
-Clicking the `Run` button will compile the project, and run it to read the audio file `Marimba.wav`, process its audio data, and write the resulting audio data in the audio file `output.wav`.
+1. [Fork this repository](https://github.com/ThomasHezard/RealTimeAudioProcessing/fork) to your own Github account,
+2. On your fork's page, click the green **Code** button → **Codespaces** tab → **Create codespace**.

+Once in the Codespace, open a terminal and follow the instructions below to compile and run the project.

-### Compile and run on your computer from the command line
+### Compile and run from the command line (Github Codespace or local)

 #### Compile out-of-source with `CMake` and `make`

-Type the following commands from project's root:
+Type the following commands from directory `S2-CPP_OfflineAudioProcessor`:
 ```
 mkdir build
 cd build